Stacy J. Williams

 We examine the cultural logics that lead executive men to “opt in” to demanding careers.
 We extend Mary Blair-Loy’s work in Competing Devotions by showing that many executive men are driven by the “work devotion schema,” a cultural, taken-for-granted understanding that work is a moral calling that deserves single-minded dedication.
 Because the work devotion schema is closely linked to the dominant cultural understanding of manhood, executive men’s extreme commitment to work enhances their performance of masculinity.

 Blair-Loy, Mary and Stacy J. Williams.
-Forthcoming.
-“Meanings of Work for Executive Men in the United States.”
-In Work-Family Dynamics and the Competing Logics of Regulation, Economy and Morals, eds.
-Berit Brandth, Sigtona Halrynjo and Elin Kvande.
-London: Routledge.
+2017.
+“Long Hours and the Work Devotion Schema: The Case of Executive Men in the United States.”
+Pp. 141-155 in Work-Family Dynamics: Competing Logics of Regulation, Economy and Morals, eds.
+Berit Brandth, Sigtona Halrynjo, and Elin Kvande.
+London and New York: Routledge.

 Blair-Loy, Mary and Stacy J. Williams.
-Forthcoming.
+2017.
 “Devoted Workers, Breadwinning Fathers: The Case of Executive Men in the United States.”
-Fathers in Work Organizations: Inequalities and Capabilities, Rationalities, and Politics, eds.
+Pp. 41-60 in Fathers in Work Organizations: Inequalities and Capabilities, Rationalities and Politics, eds.
 Mechtild Oechsle and Brigitte Liebig.
-Leverkusen: Barbara Budrich Publishers.
+Opladen: Barbara Budrich Publishers.

 Williams, Stacy J. 2016.
 “Subversive Cooking in Liberal Feminism, 1963-1985.”
 Pp. 265–86 in Gender and Food: From Production to Consumption and After, vol. 22, Advances in Gender Research, edited by M. T. Segal and V. Demos.
 Bingley: Emerald Group Publishing Limited. (link)